ValdemarGr/gql/docs/tutorial.md

 """
 ```

-Now we can parse, plan and evaluate the query:
+Finally we can parse, plan and evaluate the query:

 ```scala mdoc:passthrough
 import io.circe.syntax._